 Now playing on the Poarch Band of Creek Indians Digital Dome Theater for a limited time only!

-As we transition into our initial reopening phase we will be offering several movie options in Poarch Band of Creek Indians Digital Dome Theater.
 Showtimes will vary so please call ahead if you are planning to see a particular feature.
 Our Box Office can be reached at 1-251-208-6893.

-Opening features will include the following:
+Features will include the following:

 Incredible Predators deconstructs the world of major predators as never before, taking an intimate look at the remarkable strategies they use to succeed.
 Advanced filming techniques expose the planet’s top predators in extraordinary footage, putting the audience right beside them as they hunt – on land, under the sea or in the air.
 Top predators occupy an apex position within the habitats they dominate and, alongside dramatic animal behaviour, Incredible Predators reveals the unique relationship between predators and prey as a fundamental building block of ecology.

-Exploreum Science Center’s IMAX Dome Theater to Undergo Major Transformation
+Exploreum Science Center’s IMAX Dome Theater to Undergo Major Transformation – NOW OPEN

 MOBILE, AL.– The Exploreum Science Center is proud to announce a groundbreaking new partnership with the Poarch Band of Creek Indians in the digital upgrade of its Dome Theater.
 Working with D3D, a nationally recognized company based in Evanston, Illinois, the Exploreum will make a huge leap from its current state as a film-based theater into a digital laser-based Giant Screen Dome theater.